danny-dirksen/cannulation-project/README.md

 ## Conclusion

-- While the task it does is simple, this system serves as a reliable research tool and enables the revival of research which started decades ago with Dr. John Rutledge.
+While the proceedure it follows is simple, this system serves as a reliable research tool and enables the revival of research which started decades ago with Dr. John Rutledge.

-- This project has been a multidisplinary experience, requiring systems thinking and working on multiple levels of detail.
+This project has been a multidisplinary experience, requiring systems thinking and working on multiple levels of detail.
 It required communication, project management, planning, and a sense urgency in order to complete on fixed deadline.

 ## Full Project Process